Planning & Sustainable Development

 The degree, which has a strong theoretical and ethical foundation, develops a wide range of skills and abilities leading to a strong capacity for making real-world, imaginative and balanced proposals and recommendations about the future of places.

-Having graduated from the MPlan course you will be able to make a genuine and enduring contribution to society.
-The course content and learning progression of the MPlan has been designed around the professional accreditation requirements of the Royal Town Planning Institute and the Irish Planning Institute.
+On graduation, you will be able to make a genuine and enduring contribution to society.
+The course content and learning progression of the MPlan has been designed around the professional accreditation requirements of the Royal Town Planning Institute (RTPI) and the Irish Planning Institute (IPI).

 Subjects taught